karineagredo/redux-projects/README.md

 # redux-projects

-projects I have worked on to learn about Redux
+projects I have worked on to learn about Redux in 2019